tweakch/Pdc.System/README.md

 #### Selector Connector

 Selectors are Stateful Facades.
 A [Facade][facade] is a unified interface to a set of objects.
-A [Stateful Facade][stateful_facade] behaves differently, depending on the current state of the facade.
+A [Stateful Facade][stateful_facade] behaves depending on the current state of the facade.

 This might seem like an anti-pattern, but the statefulness of the Connector is needed to create an Active Composite.

-The state of the facade determines which sub-component’s methods can be called.
-So, if a sub-component is active, then the composite will also be active, i.e. it can service an endless sequence of inputs and the role of the external thread is to provide these inputs to the component.
+Depending on it's state, the facade determines which sub-component’s methods can be called.
+So, if a sub-component is active, then the composite will also be active.
+It can service an endless sequence of inputs and the role of the connector thread is to provide these inputs to the component itself.

 ## The role of roles